PUBLICATIONS

 Heffelmire, Katherine (Producer, Director).
 (2023).
 Disney’s In the Nook’s Black history month’s young African American changemakers: Helena Donato-Sapp, 13-year-old activist and scholar.
 Burbank, CA: The Disney Channel.

-Helena was invited to be highlighted as a young African American changemaker on The Disney Channel’s “In The Nook.”
-Helena was interviewed by Disney stars Danielle Jalade and Jermaine Harris on set at The Disney Studies in Burbank, California.
+Helena was invited to be highlighted as a young African American changemaker on The Disney show’s “In The Nook.”
+Helena was interviewed by Disney starts Danielle Jalade and Jermaine Harris on set at The Disney Studies in Burbank, California.
 They highlighted her work for Disability Justice.
 They referred to Helena as “young, gifted, and Black.”
-Helena was one of four young changemakers featured and the other three were Jaylen Smith – the 18-year-old mayor of Earle, Arkansas and the youngest mayor ever elected in the United States, Momo Pixel – the creator of the viral web game Hair Nah…the object of which is to swat away the grabby hands of people seeking to touch a Black woman’s hair, and Alena Analeigh Wicker – who is the youngest Black person to be accepted into medical school in the United States.
+Helena was one of four young changemakers featured and the other three were Jaylen Smith – the 18-year-old mayor of Earle, Arkansas, and the youngest mayor ever elected in the United States, Momo Pixel – the creator of the viral web game Hair Nah…the object of which is to swat away the grabby hands of people seeking to touch a Black woman’s hair, and Alena Analeigh Wicker – who is the youngest Black person to be accepted into medical school in the United States.
 February 25, 2023.

 Becker writes, “When it comes to representation, STEM fields are seriously lacking.
 Hewlett Packard states that less than 1% of computing jobs in the US are held by Black women, and that’s just one of the many statistics demonstrating the STEM gap.”
 This article goes on to name Helena as one of the 8 STEM trailblazers paving the way to equitable STEM access for all.
 Becker goes on to say, “Helena shows us that we are all so much more than the challenges we face.”
 She refers to Helena as a “multi-talented queen” whose story is inspiring for neurodivergent folks and anyone who is facing challenges or barriers to their STEM dreams.
-Read the piece here.
+Read the piece titled here.

 Ayyoub, Loureen.
 (February 18, 2023).
 New Youth Poet Laureate Program Encouraging Young Activists.
 Spectrum News, Long Beach, CA.